sp18-interns/chirayu-itern/October 2022/22 October 2022/README.md

-# Date 19-October-2022
+# Date 22-October-2022

 ## First Half

-- Successfully created an Application Load Balancer
+- Completed with the LNMP installation for the apache http service a
-- Migrated Domain to DNS to Route 53
+- Hosted a Wordpress website through Apache

 ### Assignment
-  1. Script to install basic tool for developers sublime slack chrome
+  1. Script to install basic tool for developers - DONE sublime slack chrome